Visshu78/Automated_Resume_Grader/README.md

 🧪 How It Works

-1. User uploads a PDF format resume.
+1. User uploads a pdf or txt format resume.

 2. The system extracts key information using NLP:
 Name, Contact Details, Degree, University, Experience, Skills